Please click on the below link to read this complete article in Hindi:

 The warp and weft interlace to each other in the fabric according to design at always a right angle.
 The design pattern is referred to as weave.

-The yarn running in longitudinal or vertical direction is called warp.
+The yarn running in the longitudinal or vertical direction is called a warp.
 Yarn count using in the warp yarn is referred to as warp count.

 The transverse or horizontal yarn in the fabric is called weft or filling.
 The yarn count using in the weft yarn is referred to as weft count.

-The individual (one) yarn of warp in the fabric is called end.
+The individual (one) yarn of warp in the fabric is called the end.
 The number of vertical or longitudinal yarns or threads per unit length in the fabric is referred to as ends per unit length.
-It is measured in ends per inch, ends per centimeter and ends per decimetre.
+It is measured in ends per inch, ends per centimetre and ends per decimetre.

-It is measured in inches, centimeters or meters etc. The distance between both the selvedge of the fabric is called fabric width.
+It is measured in inches, centimetres or meters etc. The distance between both the selvedge of the fabric is called fabric width.

-The warp contraction % tell us how much length of warp will shrink after weaving. suppose a weaver make a warp beam of 1000 meter length after weaving he gets 950 meters of the fabric.
+The warp contraction % tell us how much the length of the warp will shrink after weaving. suppose a weaver make a warp beam of 1000 meter length after weaving he gets 950 meters of the fabric.
 Thus 50 meters warp contracted after weaving.
-The warp contraction in term of percentage will be:
+The warp contraction in terms of percentage will be:

 The warp regain tells us how much warp length will be required to weave one meter of the fabric.